-There is a risk that Members die and their plans cease earlier than expected.
+There is a risk that Members die and their policies cease earlier than expected.
 There is a risk that Members live longer than expected.
-Neither of these risks is very significant for us.
-There is a risk that future sickness is higher than expected because of long-covid.
-The possible impacts are difficult to know with certainty at the moment.
-We will continue to monitor its effects as claims are received.
+Neither of these risks is very significant for us There is a risk, examined within the ORSA, that future sickness experience is different from the past due to the emergence of new treatments and/or health conditions.